 Riding a dirt bike is already physically demanding, and a heavy helmet can make the experience even more challenging.
 The added weight of a heavy helmet can cause riders to feel unbalanced, reducing their control and confidence on the bike.
 Furthermore, a heavy helmet can cause excessive sweating, leading to discomfort and distraction during the ride.

-Using a lightweight dirt bike helmet can significantly reduce the strain on the neck muscles, allowing riders to ride longer and with less fatigue.
+Using a lighter helmet can significantly reduce the strain on the neck muscles, allowing riders to ride longer and with less fatigue.
 A lighter helmet also allows for better ventilation, reducing sweating and discomfort.
-Additionally, a lightweight helmet can improve the rider’s control and balance on the bike, providing a safer and more enjoyable riding experience.
+Additionally, a light helmet can improve the rider’s control and balance on the bike, providing a safer and more enjoyable riding experience.

 In summary: Don’t go for the cheap dirt bike helmets.
 Here are top 3 reasons why you shouldn’t buy cheap dirt bike helmets: